zytek/mmnet1000/README.md

  * `tftp 0x22000000 uImage`
  * `bootm 0x22000000`

-*Note:* I am using original u-boot 2009 and machine id 2329 (0x919) and it works.
+*Note:* I am using original u-boot 2009 with machine id 2329 (0x919) and it works.

 FAQ
 ---